Weakly-Convex Concave Min-Max Optimization: Provable Algorithms and Applications in Machine Learning: Numerical Experiments

 \section{Numerical Experiments}

-In this section, we present numerical experiments to demonstrate the performance and power of our proposed methods.
-We consider learning on imbalanced data by minimizing the robust objective in~\eqref{eqn:P2} with $r(\by) = \theta D_{KL}(\by, \mathbf 1/n)$.
-Although minimizing the robust objective in~\eqref{eqn:P2} with a convex loss has been considered in~\cite{DBLP:conf/nips/NamkoongD17}, a non-convex loss has not been considered before.
+In this section, we present numerical experiments to demonstrate the performance of our proposed methods.
+We first consider the distributionally robust learning problem in ~\eqref{eqn:P2} with smooth and non-smooth loss function $f_i$'s.
+Then, we will test the algorithms on the robust learning problem from multiple distributions~\eqref{eqn:P4} with non-smooth losses.